-BALOO – Basic Adult Leadership Outdoor Orientation
+BALOO – Basic Adult Leader Outdoor Orientation

-This one day course is designed as an introduction to the Cub Scout outdoor program for those leaders who are interested in adding a camping component to their Pack activities.
-BALOO is an instructor-led course which is conducted at the Council level.
-BSA’s Cub Scout level camping policies will be taught along with the necessary tools to help units carry out a successful camping experience.
+This is a two day program designed as introduction to the Cub Scout outdoor program for those leaders who are interested in adding a camping component to their pack activities.
+BALOO is an instructor-led course which is conducted at the District and Council level.
+BSA’s Cub Scout level camping policies will be taught along with necessary tools to help units carry out successful camping experience.

 Completion of this course is mandatory for at least one adult on a Pack overnighter.

-IOLS – Introduction to Outdoor Leadership Skills
+IOLS – Introduction to Outdoor Leadership Skill

 WOODBADGE – Intensive Leadership Skills Training for Scouters

-WFA – Wilderness and Remote First Aid Training
+WFA – Wilderness First Aid